Nathan Schneider

-Nathan Schneider (born 1984) is a scholar, activist, and journalist.
+Nathan Schneider (born 1984) is an American scholar and former journalist, who specializes in economic justice in the online economy.
 Since 2015, he has been a professor of media studies at the University of Colorado Boulder.

 Writing on religion

-Much of Schneider's early work concerned the interrelation of religion, science, and politics.
+Much of Schneider's early work concerned the interrelation of religion, science, and politics, which grew out of his academic work in religious studies.
 He has written investigative articles on the John Templeton Foundation for The Nation and The Chronicle of Higher Education.
 With the support of a Knight Grant for Reporting on Religion and American Public Life through USC's Annenberg School, he did extensive reporting on the evangelical Christian philosopher and debater William Lane Craig, which resulted in articles that appeared in Commonweal, The Chronicle of Higher Education, and Killing the Buddha.

 His first book, God in Proof: The Story of a Search from the Ancients to the Internet is a history of proofs for and against the existence of God, as well as a memoir of his own conversion to Catholicism as a teenager.
 A starred review in Booklist said, "Schneider makes an often dry subject quite companionable."
 In Religion Dispatches, Gordon Haber wrote, "Schneider defines the next generation of public intellectuals—fiercely articulate, indefatigably curious and Internet-savvy."

 Schneider's writing on religion often deals with neglected traditions of political radicalism.
 Schneider's profile of literary critic Elaine Scarry for The Chronicle of Higher Education, for instance, compared her scholarship with the religious anti-nuclear movement.
 In 2014 Al Jazeera America published his story of a Catholic nun with a secret ministry to the transgender community, which was applauded by Buzzfeed and The Advocate.

 In 2014, he was named a columnist for America, a national Catholic weekly.